droxey/awesome-teachcode/ZoomGuide.md

     ![waiting](assets/waiting.png)

-  - Customize the waiting room with welcome text, logo, and description in the .
+  - Customize the waiting room with welcome text, logo, and description on the [Advanced Settings](https://zoom.us/profile/setting?mid=&from=client) page.
 Here's an example of how I customized mine today for junior mock interviews:

     ![lobby](assets/lobby.png)